kbloom/7-day-alarm-clock/README.md

  * Sounding
    * Hitting the snooze button will stop the alarm and start snoozing for 8 minutes.
    * Hitting hte stop button will stop the alarm  and transition to the waiting state for the next day's alarm.

-There are several sketches here currently.
-The first two will merge at some point to create the final product.

- * `menu_system`, where I develop the set menu system without worrying about alarm clock logic
- * `alarm_clock`, where I develop the alarm clock state machine.
+ * The alarm also supports a shabbat mode alarm, which sounds for one minute, cannot be skipped if you wake up early, and all buttons are disabled while it is sounding.

+Menu navigation:

+The menu navigtaion is as follows:

+ * Press any key on the keypad to activate the alarm.
+ * Press '2' to move up the menu, and '8' or '0' to move down the menu.
+ * Press '5' to select a menu item whose action is to select (primarily setting times.)
+ * Press '4' or '6' to cycle through options
+   * All alarms enabled/disabled
+   * Individual alarm on/off/shabbat
+   * Volume control
+ * Press '\*' or '#' to exit any menu or input prompt.

+# serlcd_charset
- * `serlcd_charset`, a demo to get me acquainted with the SerLCD display by showing me which characters it can display.
+`serlcd_charset`, is a demo to get me acquainted with the SerLCD display by showing me which characters it can display.